Topological skyrmion phases of matter: METHODS

 A generic element that does not move $I_{N\times N}$ is $g = \textrm{diag}\left( U_1(\bk), U_2(\bk) \right)$, where $U_1(\bk)$, $U_2(\bk) \in \textrm{U}(N)$.
 For $g$ to be in $\textrm{Sp}(2N)$, it must satisfy

 For this expression to hold, $U_1^{} U_2^T = I$, where $I$ is the identity matrix.
 This corresponds to the configuration space of the Hamiltonian being $\mathrm{Sp}(2N) / \mathrm{U}(N)$.
 Xu's discussion~\cite{liu2017} holds whether we consider a three-dimensional Brillouin zone or a two-dimensional one.
-Thus, we expect Hamiltonians with two-dimensional Brillouin zones and $\mc{C}'$ symmetry to have $\mathbb{Z}$ topological classification characterized by a global homotopy invariant.
+Thus, we expect Hamiltonians with two-dimensional Brillouin zones and $\mc{C}'$ symmetry to have $\mathbb{Z}$ topological classification characterized by a global homotopy invariant. \redp{\textbf{II.
+Derivation of the spin skyrmion number invariant using projected position operators and the observable-enriched partial trace.}

+This discussion extends Parameswaran, Roy and Sondhi~\cite{parameswaran_roy_sondhi}.
+There, they explore the restriction of kinematics to a single Chern band.
+We instead restrict to projections of the density operator onto the ground state manifold.
+Then, differentiating between the spin degree of freedom, $\mathbfcal{S}$, and all other degrees of freedom of the Hamiltonian, $\bar{\mathbfcal{S}}$, we perform a partial trace over degrees of freedom $\bar{\mathbfcal{S}}$.